-I write and think a lot about time management.
-I don’t consider myself to be an expert on time management skills and I am not sure if I ever will.
+I write and think a lot about time management skills.
+I don’t consider myself to be an expert on time management skills yet.
 In fact, I consider myself a work in progress, constantly looking for ways to improve or better balance the competing demands of life.
 However, I love sharing what I’m learning about time management with others.
 For example, I created this time management 30 day reflection journal as a way to challenge yourself to dig deeper into how you manage your time.

 Time flows in and out of our lives every second and no matter what, it passes.
 So the question is, are you making the most of your time?
 Sure, I also talk about productivity here, but that’s not the only thing that can benefit from effective time management skills.
 As I’ve shared time management tips and strategies before, now I want to talk a bit more about the reasons why you should care about your time management strategies.

 5 Reasons Effective Time Management Skills Will Help You in the Long-Run

 - Less Stress – If you have ever been running late to something or staying up all night to finish a project by a deadline, then you know the kind of stress that procrastination can bring.
 Sometimes it’s unavoidable, but many times, we can take steps to identify upcoming dates and deadlines and be prepared before that time arrives.